The bride wore fatigues. The wedding party carried rifles and RPGs.

 The Rev. Dmytro Karan helped preside over the ceremony.
 His vestments and cross were draped over his military uniform.
 The couple’s 18-year-old daughter, Ruslana, was watching by video call.

-The newlyweds each held a thin candle as Karan went through the rites — which included spreading incense and having the couple hold hands and walk in a circle together.
+The newlyweds each held a thin candle as Karan went through the rites, which included spreading incense and having the couple hold hands and walk in a circle together.
 When the Orthodox ceremony reached the moment at which a crown is traditionally held above the bride’s head, an attendee raised a military helmet above her instead.

 “As chaplain I cannot use any weapon.
 So I’m left with my words and prayers,” Karan said in an interview.
 “My weapons are different, like liturgies, confessions, prayers or even wedding ceremonies like this one.”

-He added: “My duty is to be with soldiers who are fighting for our land and provide them with spiritual support.”
+He added, “My duty is to be with soldiers who are fighting for our land and provide them with spiritual support.”

-Before the ceremony, he said, the couple made their confessions.
+Before the ceremony, Karan said, the couple made their confessions.
 “They tried to purge their hearts and minds,” he said.
 “Indeed, they really wanted to get married.”

 Like any good wedding, the occasion also included gifts.
-One guest held a Philips electric kettle — a convenient present for a couple working in freezing conditions on the front line.
+One guest held a Philips electric kettle, a convenient present for a couple working in freezing conditions on the front line.
 On the box, he wrote a message denigrating Russian President Vladimir Putin.
 Another attendee gifted a pressure cooker.

 The ceremony was also marked by a significant amount of patriotism.
-Shortly after the couple kissed, the crowd called out in unison: “Glory to the family!
+Shortly after the couple kissed, the crowd called out in unison, “Glory to the family!
 Glory to the family!
 Glory to Ukraine!
 Glory to heroes!
 Glory to the nation!
 Death to the enemies!
 Ukraine above all!”

 Then flower petals began to waft down from a drone flying overhead, and the crowd burst into the national anthem.
 The guests held weapons in one hand and white roses in the other.
-One by one, they walked up to Filimonova to congratulate her — each handing her a flower until she was holding a full bouquet.
+One by one, they walked up to Filimonova to congratulate her, each handing her a flower until she was holding a full bouquet.